LxLeChat/FlowChartCore/README.md

  First time writing c# ...
 Jump from PS to C# ...

- This will be used mainly for PowerShell Core. (trying to make it compatible with 5.1 but no succes at the moment)
+~~This will be used mainly for PowerShell Core. (trying to make it compatible with 5.1 but no succes at the moment)~~ Now compatible with PS 5.1 and PSCore (tested on 7 WSL Ubuntu) !

  The main goal is to generate a dot graph, then it will be consumed by GraphViz, or any tool accepting dot language.
  The result of the dot being consumed, will be a PowerShell Script FlowChart.